casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 # Contract Deployment
 import useBaseUrl from '@docusaurus/useBaseUrl';

 Now that you have implemented the smart contract for ERC-20, it's time to deploy it to the blockchain.
 Deploying the ERC-20 contract is similar to deploying other smart contracts, while only the WASM files and parameters will differ.
-Refer [Deploying Contracts](/docs/dapp-dev-guide/deploying-contracts#advanced-deployments) section to learn more about overall contract deployment.
+Refer to the [Deploying Contracts](/docs/dapp-dev-guide/deploying-contracts#advanced-deployments) section to learn more about overall contract deployment.

 Let's dive into the deployment process.

 ### Pre-requisites

 - Set up your machine as per the [prerequisites](/docs/workflow/setup)
-- You need to have a pre-created [Account](https://casper.network/docs/workflow/setup#setting-up-an-account) with the required amount of tokens to perform the deploy
+- Ensure you have a pre-created [Account](https://casper.network/docs/workflow/setup#setting-up-an-account) with the required amount of tokens to perform the deploy
-  - You will receive the `Public Key` and `Private Key` along with the Casper signer account which are mandatory items for the future deploys
+  - You will receive the *Public Key* and *Private Key* along with the Casper signer account.
+Those will use to query the network
-- Your [faucet account](https://testnet.cspr.live/tools/faucet) should contain enough tokens to perform the execution.
-Follow [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on Casper Testnet
+- Ensure your [account](https://testnet.cspr.live/tools/faucet) contains enough `CSPR Tokens` to perform the execution.
-- Account should contain enough `CSPR tokens` to proceed with the deploy.
-These will use to pay for the transactions on the Casper Network (involving ERC-20 tokens).
+  -Tokens will use to pay for the transactions on the Casper Network (involving ERC-20 tokens).
+Follow the [transfer tokens](https://casper.network/docs/workflow/token-transfer#2-the-faucet) guide to learn more about token transferring on the Casper Testnet
-- Installed [Casper client](/dapp-dev-guide/tutorials/counter/setup) to interact with the network
+- Install [Casper client](/dapp-dev-guide/tutorials/counter/setup) to interact with the network

 ## Basic Flow
 Here are the basic steps to deploy the ERC-20 contract on the Casper Network.

 <img src={useBaseUrl("/image/tutorials/erc-20/erc20-deploy-flow.png")} alt="erc20-deploy-flow" width="600"/>

-## Clone the ERC-20 Contract
+## Cloning the ERC-20 Contract
 This step includes cloning and preparing the ERC-20 contract for the deployment.
 1. Clone the ERC-20 contract from the repository
 ```bash